 You, or your representative, can ask witnesses relevant questions.
 When asking questions, you must remember that the job of the inquest is to find out how your relative died.
 You must not ask questions that appear to blame someone for the death.

 This is very important if there is a jury at your relative’s inquest.
 The jury can only come to a conclusion about your relative’s death based on the evidence that they hear during the inquest.
 If you tell them your beliefs or opinions about what happened the coroner may feel the jury cannot make a decision.
 This could lead to the inquest collapsing.

 You may also want to get legal representation at the inquest who can take help you through the process.
-You can find more information on this further down.
+You can find more information on this further down this page.

 What will the inquest be like?

-Some coroner’s courts have waiting rooms.
+Some coroner’s courts have private waiting areas for friends and family.
 If the inquest will take some time the coroner may make a waiting room available for the family.
 Speak to your solicitor or the coroner’s office if you would like a waiting room to be available.

 Other coroner’s courts will not have any separate areas at all, so you may have to wait in the same area as people who were involved in your relative’s death.
 This may be distressing.
 You can ask the coroner’s court about this before the inquest.

 Wear clothes that you are comfortable in.
 The coroner and legal representatives may be wearing formal gowns and possibly wigs.
 Witnesses may be dressed smartly or possibly in uniform.
 For example, if they are a paramedic or police officer.

 The Coroners’ Court Support Service (CCSS) are a registered charity who can give you practical and emotional support whilst you are at the coroner’s court.

 They are not available in every court.
 There is more information in the Useful Contacts Section at the bottom of this page.